Kurwizimi/Enlightenment-Era/README.md

 # Enlightenment era

-A replica of Poukai's Enlightenment Era mod.
+A replica of Pouakai's Enlightenment Era mod.